mozilla/ecosystem-platform/docs/reference/localization.md

 ### Content server gotchas

-Strings within mustache templates wrapped a {{#t}}{{/t}} tag are HTML escaped by default to prevent unexpected HTML from being written to the DOM.
-HTML can be written to the DOM from a string that is translated using the {{#unsafeTranslate}}{{/unsafeTranslate}} tag.
-Within an unsafeTranslate tag, named variables must contain the escaped prefix to remind developers that the variable must be HTML escaped before being written.
+Strings within mustache templates wrapped a `{{#t}}{{/t}}` tag are HTML escaped by default to prevent unexpected HTML from being written to the DOM.
+HTML can be written to the DOM from a string that is translated using the `{{#unsafeTranslate}}{{/unsafeTranslate}}` tag.
+Within an `unsafeTranslate` tag, named variables must contain the escaped prefix to remind developers that the variable must be HTML escaped before being written.

 ## Extraction process deep dive
-Here we go into more detail about the internals of extract-and-pull-request.sh.
+Here we go into more detail about the internals of `extract-and-pull-request.sh`.
 The call to [extract_strings.sh][#extract-strings] needs the most explanation.

 String extraction on both the content and auth server are facilitated using a grunt task called l10n-extract.
 The content server is a mixture of JavaScript, TypeScript, JSX, Handlebars, and Mustache, each of these file types may contain translatable strings.
-The jsx-gettext parser was written by Zach Carter, a former FxA teammate at a time when no generic solution existed to extract strings from a variety of file types.
+The `jsx-gettext parser` was written by Zach Carter, a former FxA teammate at a time when no generic solution existed to extract strings from a variety of file types.
 Jsx-gettext is able to handle standard JavaScript, TypeScript, JSX, Handlebars, and Mustache, however it is unable to parse JavaScript extensions such as babel-specific dynamic imports and class properties.
 The first major step in the string extraction process is to have [babel convert JavaScript, TypeScript, and JSX into ES5 Javascript][#l10n-extract].

 * Use [babel to convert non-standard JavaScript, JSX, and TypeScript into ES5 JavaScript][#l10n-extract].
-* jsx-gettext parser analyses source files looking for the keywords [‘t’, and ‘unsafeTranslate’][#l10n-extract-keywords], saving a list of strings along with source location annotations to &lt;package&gt;/locale/templates/LC_MESSAGES/client.pot and &lt;package&gt;/locale/templates/LC_MESSAGES/server.pot
+* `jsx-gettext parser` analyses source files looking for the keywords [‘t’, and ‘unsafeTranslate’][#l10n-extract-keywords], saving a list of strings along with source location annotations to &lt;package&gt;/locale/templates/LC_MESSAGES/client.pot and &lt;package&gt;/locale/templates/LC_MESSAGES/server.pot
   * The .pot files contain only the current strings that need to be translated.
 * For [each locale in the fxa-content-server-l10n repo][#l10n-repo-locale-dir], the strings from the .pot files are [merged with existing strings][#merge-with-existing-strings] in .po files.
   * Translations of strings in the .pot file that are already in the existing .po files are kept.